 There happen to be a pair of gloves inside the church, and Wemmick suggest they put them on.

-Pip does so, but he has no clue as to what in the hey is going on.
+Pip does so, but he's no clue what's going on.

-Miss Skiffins appears on the arm of the Aged, and Wemmick says, "Here’s Miss Skiffins!
-Let’s have a wedding" (3.55.54).
-In this way, Pip becomes Wemmick’s best man.
+Miss Skiffins appears on the arm of the Aged, and Wemmick says, "Here's Miss Skiffins!
+Let's have a wedding" (55.54).

 The four of them go to the local inn after the wedding ceremony and have a delicious wedding breakfast.